awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Oracle Engine Version Management<a name="Oracle.Concepts.Patching"></a>

 DB Engine Version Management is a feature of Amazon RDS that enables you to control when and how the database engine software running your DB instances is patched and upgraded\.
-This feature gives you the flexibility to maintain compatibility with database engine patch versions, test new patch versions to ensure they work effectively with your application before deploying in production, and perform version upgrades on your own terms and timelines\.
+With this feature, you get the flexibility to maintain compatibility with database engine patch versions\.
+You can also test new patch versions to ensure they work effectively with your application before deploying them in production\.
+In addition, you can perform version upgrades on your own terms and timelines\.

 **Note**
 Amazon RDS periodically aggregates official Oracle database patches using an Amazon RDS\-specific DB Engine version\.
 To see a list of which Oracle patches are contained in an Amazon RDS Oracle\-specific engine version, go to [Oracle Database Engine Release Notes](Appendix.Oracle.PatchComposition.md)\.